AndreasWatts/AndreasWatts/README.md

 ### Get in Touch

-I'm always open to collaboration.
+I'm always open to collaborate.
 Reach out to me on  [Linkedin](https://www.linkedin.com/in/andreas-watts/?locale=en_US).